HydraCG/Specifications/README.md

 #### Defined by Hydra
 - describing kinds of collections
-  - what their elements look like
+  - properties of their elements (type etc.)
+- describing representations
+  - properties of resources that a collection representation will list
 - describing operations on collections
   - creation
   - addition